 Posted by Willy Franzen on May 25, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m getting married a week from today, which is why Amy and I went to three dance lessons last week.
 We’re not looking to do anything special.
 We’re just making a last ditch effort to be merely below average when 200+ people watch our first dance.
 The standards for dancing ability are a bit different for Youth America Grand Prix, which is a New York, NY based non-profit that runs “the world’s largest student ballet scholarship competition.”
 Every year they put up more than $250,000 in scholarships so that some of the world’s most talented young dancers can get the training that they need to pursue a professional career.
 The competition was started in 1999 by two Bolshoi Ballet dancers, and has gained momentum ever since.

 Students between the ages of 9 and 19 and of all nationalities are eligible for the Youth America Grand Prix.
 There are competitions all across the world, as well as a variety of workshops and other programs that promote ballet.
 The end goal is to “provide extraordinary educational and professional opportunities to young dancers, acting as a stepping stone to a professional dance career.”
 The best way to evaluate the effectiveness of Youth America Grand Prix is to see what their alumni are doing.
 I truly don’t know what to make of that list, but it certainly looks impressive.
 If you’d like to consider a career with Youth America Grand Prix, check out their Idealist page.
 Right now they’re looking for an Executive Assistant, a Development Assistant, and a Social Media and Website Consultant.
 The first two positions seem better suited to a new or recent grad.